rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

-# Reproducing Excellence: A Framework for Solving Data Science Problems
+# A Framework for Solving Data Science Problems

 ## Executive Summary